NativeScript/firebase/packages/firebase-database/README.md

 #### Updating data

-Rather than overwriting all existing data, the update method provides the ability to update any existing data on the reference node.
-Firebase will automatically merge the data depending on what currently exists.
+Rather than overwriting all existing data, the `update` method updates any existing data on the reference node.
+Firebase automatically merges the data depending on what currently exists.

 ```ts
 import { firebase } from '@nativescript/firebase-core';